-Your student record - You can check your student record at any time by accessing this link: https://www.bil.ac.uk/student-portal/
+Your student record - You can check your student record at any time by accessing this link: https://evision.glyndwr.ac.uk/.
+This includes access to any module assessment results which have been confirmed by an Assessment Board.

 2. Bloomsbury Institute's Welcome